UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!

 The following is a set of guidelines for contributing to scadnano.
-These are mostly guidelines, not rules.
-Use your best judgement, and feel free to propose changes to this document in a pull request.
+Use your best judgement, and feel free to propose changes to this document in a pull request, or post questions as issues on the [issues page](https://github.com/UC-Davis-molecular-computing/scadnano/issues).

 ## What should I know before I get started?